ericnmt/oop-clinic-scheduler/README.md

 ### Query Functionality
 Demonstration of Data Access Layer successfully retrieving filtered sets of data
 1. **Query by patient:**
-In this case, we query for all of the appointments that Patient with ID '101' has scheduled.
+In this case, we query for all the appointments that Patient with ID '101' has scheduled.
 ```BASH
 Choice: 4           // View Appointments by Patient
 Patient ID: 101